 Dictionary Design

-The 2015 Florida Acute Care Trauma Registry Manual Data DictionarAFTDS)encompasses Florida Trauma Data Standard (FTDS) data elements and data elements from the National Trauma Data Standard (NTDS).
-The Department has deemed the elements in this dictionary as essential for reporting trauma patient information.
-At a minimum, acute care hospitals must submit all fields listed in this AFTDS designated as “Required” and “Conditional” when applicable; but may choose to submit all of the data elements pertinent to trauma patient treatment rendered at their facility.
+The Florida Acute Care Trauma (FACT) Registry Manual encompasses Florida Trauma Data Standard (FTDS) data elements and data elements from the National Trauma Data Standard (NTDS).
+At a minimum, acute care hospitals must submit all fields listed in this manual designated as “Required” and “Conditional” when applicable; but may choose to submit all data elements pertinent to trauma patient treatment rendered at their facility.
 An acute care facility that chooses to participate fully in the Florida Trauma Registry must submit all of the Florida and National data elements listed in the FTDS.
 All fields not listed in this dictionary are considered “optional” and may be found at www.floridahealth.gov/certificates-and-registries/trauma-registry.
 If optional fields are reported, they will not be validated against established business rules listed in the FTDS and NTDS data dictionaries.

 Field Contents

-In both the NTDS and the FTDS, a field can be “non-blank” in one of two ways – it can contain a Field Data Value (FDV), or it can have a Common Null Value (CNV).
+A field can be “non-blank” in one of two ways – it can contain a Field Data Value (FDV), or it can have a Common Null Value (CNV).
 For example, a Field Data Value that might be contained in the field O_03 Hospital Discharge Date would be “2013-04-05”.
 But if the patient was not discharged from the hospital (e.g. the patient died in the ED), the field will instead have a Common Null Value of “Not Applicable”.

 A field cannot contain a Field Data Value and have a Common Null Value at the same time.
 This is because the two Common Null Values – (1) Not Applicable, and (2) Not Known/Not Recorded – are meant to serve as a “reason” for the lack of a Field Data Value in the element.